Everything you need to know to travel to Kyrgyzstan, from the best things to do, places to visit, budgeting, travel itineraries and plenty more!

-Flights to Kyrgyzstan can be pricey depending where you’re flying from.
+Flights to Kyrgyzstan can be pricey depending on where you’re flying from.
 I would recommend researching across a number of platforms and book your flights as early as possible.

 Although Kyrgyzstan is well connected to its neighbours, if you’re flying from outside of the region it’s very likely you will need to transfer.

-If flying from Asia, Chinese Airlines may be among the cheapest, however you will have to transfer in China.
+If flying from Asia, Chinese Airlines may be among the cheapest, however, you will have to transfer in China.
 Flying from the west the choices are far more varied.

 It is also a good idea to browse for flights in incognito mode, or alternatively you can clear the cache in your browser periodically.

 Many travel sites will charge higher fares if they know you are visiting their sites frequently to search for flights.